usegalaxy-eu/website/index-graphclust.md

 |8,9| [Report results](https://graphclust.usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu/repos/rnateam/graphclust_postprocessing/glob_report/0.5) and [conservation evaluations](https://graphclust.usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu/repos/rnateam%2Fgraphclust_aggregate_alignments/graphclust_aggregate_alignments/0.1) | Collect final clusters and create example alignments of top cluster members|
 {: .table.table-striped}

-### Input:
+### Input
 The input to the workflow is a set of putative RNA sequences in FASTA format.
-Inside the `sample_data` directory you can find examples of the input format.
-In this case the data is from a benchmark set based on Rfam 12.0 and additionally is optionally labeled with reference Rfam family members.
+Inside the `data` directory within the repository, you can find examples of the input format.

-### Configuring the workflows:
-Please proceed with the interactive tour named `GraphClust workflow step by step`, available under `Help->Interactive Tours` Check FAQs for understanding the frequently important parameters.

-### Output:
+### Output
 The output contains the predicted clusters, where similar putative input RNA sequences form a cluster.
 Additionally overall status of the clusters and the matching of cluster elements is reported for each cluster.

-Please check the interactive tours and GraphClust [README](http://www.bioinf.uni-freiburg.de/Software/GraphClust/README) for more information about the reported info and files.
+### Configuring the workflows:
+Please proceed with the interactive tour named `GraphClust workflow step by step`, available under `Help->Interactive Tours` Please refer to the in-wrapper help descriptions the tools documentations and the repository's [FAQs](https://github.com/BackofenLab/GraphClust-2/blob/master/FAQ.md) for checking the important parameters.

 # Support & Bug Reports

-You can file an [github issue](https://github.com/BackofenLab/docker-galaxy-graphclust/issues) or ask us on the [Galaxy development list](http://lists.bx.psu.edu/listinfo/galaxy-dev).
+You can file an [github issue](https://github.com/BackofenLab/GraphClust-2/issues) or find our contact information in the [Backofen lab page](http://www.bioinf.uni-freiburg.de/team.html?en).

 # References

-{% bibliography --cited --prefix index-metagenomics --group_by none %}
+The manuscript is currently under prepration/revision.
+If you find this resource useful, please cite the zenodo DOI of the repo or contact us.

+* M. Miladi, E. Sokhoyan, T. Houwaart, S. Heyne, F. Costa, R. Backofen and B. Gruening; Empowering the annotation and discovery of structured RNAs with scalable and accessible integrative clustering (under preparation/revision)
+* Milad Miladi, Björn Grüning, & Eteri Sokhoyan.
+BackofenLab/GraphClust-2: Zenodo. http://doi.org/10.5281/zenodo.1135094
+* The GraphClust-2 alignment-free approach is based on GraphClust methodology (S. Heyne, F. Costa, D. Rose, R. Backofen;
+GraphClust: alignment-free structural clustering of local RNA secondary structures; Bioinformatics, 2012) available at http://www.bioinf.uni-freiburg.de/Software/GraphClust/